JamieBradders/gatsby-theme-user-base/README.md

 ## What about Stripe Payments?

-We haven't incorporated Userbase Payments into the theme at this stage.
-For the time being we wanted to start the project with the basics and then increment over time.
+I haven't incorporated Userbase Payments into the theme at this stage.
+For the time being I start with the basics and then increment over time.
 However, as with the forgot password example shown above, you will still be able to leverage the Userbase SDK and integrate this into your Gatsby website accordingly.

 Please refer to the [Userbase SDK documentation](https://userbase.com/docs/sdk/) for further information.